geekyoswald/letsconnect/README.md

 -- Contribution Instructions --

+Issue Assignment:
-Only attempt for a contribution after getting the issue assigned to you.
+Only attempt a contribution after the issue has been officially assigned to you.

+Eligibility for Issue Assignment:
+Requests for issue assignment will only be considered one week after the video on the same project goes live.
+The first person to request the issue after the one-week period will be assigned the issue.

+Meeting Requirements for Bounty:
-Kindly fulfill all the desired conditions mentioned in an issue to be eligible for the bounty.
-Don't worry if your submission is not selected for bounty, your code will not be used in the production code.
+Ensure that you fulfill all the conditions outlined in the issue to be eligible for the bounty.
+If your submission is not selected for the bounty, rest assured that your code will not be used in the production code.

-If your contribution does not adhere to the things mentioned in the issue, then it will be deleted because these issues are for everyone's practise and to provide a level playing field for everyone, we do not want any hints for anybody.
+Contributions that fail to adhere to the specified requirements will be deleted to maintain fairness and ensure a level playing field for everyone.

+Practice Opportunities:
+These issues are designed for everyone’s practice, so avoid giving or seeking hints before the first successful submission.

+Post-Resolution Discussions:
-After an issue is successfully resolved, then new contributions can be merged but without a bounty.
-The bounty awarded is just for a single first satisfactory contribution only.
+Once the issue is successfully resolved and closed, new contributions can still be merged, but without a bounty.
+The bounty is awarded to the first satisfactory submission only.

-The comment thread can be used for discussions and hints post the first successful submission of the solution to an issue but not before that.
+After the first resolution, the comment thread may be used for discussions and hints.

-Only one bounty is allowed for a single person.
+Bounty Limitations:
+Each person is eligible for only one bounty across all issues.

+Bounty Credit:
+Please note there may be some delay in processing the bounty.
-Kindly expect some delay in bounty credit, and message me on Linkedin if it has been more than 3 days.
+If it has been more than 3 days, feel free to message me on LinkedIn for follow-up.